IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### TxSubmissionClient.Send.RejectTx
+### TxSubmission.MonitorClient.Send.Done

-***
-The server can reply to inform the client that it has rejected thetransaction.
-A reason for the rejection is included.
-***
+> The client can terminate the protocol.

 From current configuration: